aembke/fred.rs/bin/pipeline_test/README.md

 ## Implementation

 The script works by emulating a common use case similar to a web application.
-Clients like this are commonly shared among a potentially large number of concurrent request handler functions where each request uses the same underlying pool of clients.
+Clients like this are commonly shared among a potentially large number of concurrent request handler tasks where each request task uses the same underlying pool of clients.

 The `-P` argument controls the size of the underlying shared client/connection pool, and the `-C` argument controls the number of concurrent requests to emulate (with the assumption that each request runs in a separate tokio task).